This page covers the various location search options for occurrence records available on the NBN Atlas, these include:

 Searching pre-defined areas

-To select an area from an existing list, click Locations from the NBN Atlas homepage and select Explore by pre-defined area (1).
+To select an area from selection of pre-defined areas, click Locations from the NBN Atlas homepage (also present on all other NBN Atlas pages) and select Explore by pre-defined area (1).

 Select a region from the list.
 The regions fall into six different categories: Local Authorities GB, Counties Northern Ireland, Local Environmental Centre boundaries, Watsonian Vice Counties, Vice Counties Ireland and National Parks (2).